Phase transitions in the frustrated Ising ladder with stoquastic and nonstoquastic catalysts

 \subsubsection{RG equations}

 Let us perform the RG transformation repeatedly.
-We denote the coupling constants which have been renormalized $l$ times by $U(l)$, $\Gamma (l)$, $V(l)$, and $\Xi (l)$.
-The bare coupling constants are simply written as $U(0)=U$, $\Gamma (0)=\Gamma$, $V(0)=0$, and $\Xi (0)=\Xi$.
-Our RG transformation has the scaling factor $b=3$ and the system size scales as $L(l)=b^{-l} L$ (note that the scaling factor $b$ should be an odd number to keep the antiferromagnetic order in the staggered phase through the RG transformation).
-As derived in Appendix~\ref{sec.rgeqslargek}, the renormalized coupling constants are determined by the recurrence relations \bes \ees Here, $\alpha _1 (l),\alpha _2 (l),z(l),\beta _1 (l),\beta _2 (l)\in\mathbb{R}$ are the variational parameters which minimize the function
+We denote the coupling constants that have been renormalized $l$ times by $U(l)$, $\Gamma (l)$, $V(l)$, and $\Xi (l)$.
+The bare couplings are $U(0)$, $\Gamma (0)$, $V(0)=0$, and $\Xi (0)$.
+Our RG transformation has the scaling factor $b=3$ (note that the scaling factor $b$ should be an odd number to keep the antiferromagnetic order in the staggered phase through the RG transformation) and the system size scales as $L(l)=b^{-l} L(0)$, where $L(0)$ is the length of the original ladder.
+As derived in Appendix~\ref{sec.rgeqslargek}, the renormalized coupling constants are determined by the RG equations \bes \ees Here, $\alpha _1 (l),\alpha _2 (l),z(l),\beta _1 (l),\beta _2 (l)\in\mathbb{R}$ are the variational parameters that minimize the function

 under the constraint

 where $\varphi =(1+\sqrt{5})/2$ is the golden ratio.
 This minimization is equivalent to minimizing the trace of the renormalized Hamiltonian in the subspace spanned by the columnar and staggered configurations at each RG step.